aces/Loris/docs/wiki/01_STUDY_PARAMETERS_SETUP/02_Clinical_Instruments/README.md

 NOTE: Instrument files (`*.linst`, `*sql`) should be committed to a [project-specific git repository](https://github.com/aces/Loris/wiki/Code-Customization#the-project-directory).

 #### Survey Questionnaires
 If your instrument is designed for direct data entry by a participant in your study, identify it as a Survey by setting the isDirectEntry field to true within the test_names table via the MySQL back-end.
 Study coordinators will then be able to use the front-end Survey module will then be able to create a unique survey key and email the survey to a participant.
 This instrument will also appear shaded green in a candidate's Instrument list within each timepoint.

 ### iii.
 Updating or modifying Instruments - Caveat
 In case of any changes to instrument field types, number of fields (add or delete), or field names, repeat steps above, keeping a safe copy of the original *.sql file, then run tools/generate_tables_sql.php.

 Caveat: sourcing the *.sql file output by this script will delete all previously entered data for this instrument.
 To avoid losing data, diff the original *.sql file against the new file and use ALTER table statements to implement the desired changes.

-If your instrument battery has been modified, please also see Re-populating instrument forms after battery changes
+If your instrument battery has been modified, please also see Re-populating instrument forms after battery changes.

 ## 2) Scoring algorithms
 If an instrument form should include a scoring algorithm, a scoring script can be coded manually to accompany the form.
 This scoring script will be executed by Loris automatically when a user saves data entered in the instrument form via their browser.
 The script should be stored as an executable file in the `project/instruments/` directory, and the filename must be called `$INSTRUMENT_NAME.score`.

 It can be coded in any scripting language but we suggest using our PHP example below.
 CommentID is passed as the first argument, after which it selects from Instrument_table, performs calculations and updates using the CommentID.
 To test your scoring script, run it from the tools directory and provide CommentID.
 Below is a sample scoring script for BMI calculation - this file can be copied from the docs/instruments/ directory:

 ```
 #!/usr/bin/php